Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Preliminaries

 5pt

 Let $(\mathcal X,\mathcal Y)$ be a complete cotorsion pair of $\mathcal A$.
 Then, $\mathcal X$ is contravariantly finite and $\mathcal Y$ is covariantly finite.

 5pt

 Let $M$ be an $R$-module and $\add M$ be the full subcategory of $\mo(R)$ consisting of modules that are direct summands of finite direct sums of $M$.
-When $R$ is an Artin algebra or a commutative noetherian ring, it is known that $\add M$ is both covariantly finite and contravariantly finite in $\mo(R)$.
-See for example, \cite[Proposition 4.2]{AS}. \end{chunk}
+When $R$ is a noetherian algebra, it is known that $\add M$ is both covariantly finite and contravariantly finite in $\mo(R)$; see, for example, \cite[Proposition 4.2]{AS}. \end{chunk}

 \begin{chunk}\textbf{A criterion for Gorenstein projective modules. } Let $R$ be a noetherian ring and $M$ be a finitely generated $R$-module.
 Assume that $\Ext^i_R(M,R)=0$ for each $i>0$ and there exists an exact sequence of $R$-modules